bptlab/fCM-design-support/README.md

     * For changes of the overall UI: The web page `.js` and `.html` files can be found in its root, and most general style files under [/styles](app/styles).
     * The actual logic is then contained in the [/lib](app/lib) folder
         * [/datamodelmodeler](app/lib/datamodelmodeler), [/fragmentmodeler](app/lib/fragmentmodeler), [/goalstatemodeler](app/lib/goalstatemodeler), and [/olcmodeler](app/lib/olcmodeler) include the resources of the respective modelers.
 These build heavily on [diagram-js](https://github.com/bpmn-io/diagram-js), [bpmn-js](https://github.com/bpmn-io/bpmn-js), and [object diagram modeler](https://github.com/timKraeuter/object-diagram-modeler/tree/master/modeler), please refer to the documentations of those three to understand how they work.
 Common modules between the modelers can be found in [/common](app/lib/common), however, duplication might still exist.
         * [/mediator](app/lib/mediator) includes the central component that controls the communication between and access to the single modelers.
+For each modeler, his [Mediator](app/lib/mediator/Mediator.js) contains one so called "hook", which wraps and allows access  to the respective modeler.
         * [/guidelines](app/lib/guidelines) includes all relevant code for guidelines.
 The list of guidelines is defined in [Guidelines.js](app/lib/guidelines/Guidelines.js)
 * [/resources](resources) contains auxiliary example and default files.